openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 This section provides SSF profiling specifications for the Security Event Token (SET)
 {{RFC8417}} spec.

-{{RFC8417}} includes the usage of the `txn` claim in the specification.
-Transmitters SHOULD set the `txn` value in the Security Event Tokens (SETs).
-If the value is present, it MUST be unique to the underlying event that caused the Trasmitter to generate the Security Event Token (SET).
-The Transmitter, however, may use the same `txn` value across different Security Events Tokens(SETs), such as session revoked and credential change, to indicate that they originated from the same underlying cause or reason.

 ### Signature Key Resolution {#signature-key-resolution}
 The signature key can be obtained through "jwks_uri", see {{discovery}}.